WhirligigGirl/Whirligig-World/README.md

     * Ollym: The massive binary companion of Lowel.
 * Gannovar: Icy world in an eccentric orbit of Gememma.
 * G1 Gallant: Large asteroid.
-* Mandrake: A large blue giant planet.
+* Mandrake: A large blue ice giant planet.
-    * Rutherford: A small blue giant planet, binary with Mandrake.
+    * Rutherford: A small blue ice giant planet, binary with Mandrake.
     * Lozon: You must face the little moon.
     * Beagrid: A mother's little moon.
     * Jancy: Dirty little moon.